Skip to content

 What awaits you?

-As the foundational layer in The Craft of Zen training program, the “Essentials” series looks at how the fundamentals of Zen practice integrate within our everyday life.
+As the foundational layer in the Craft of Zen training program, the “Essentials” series looks at how the fundamentals of Zen practice integrate within our everyday life.

 It is a foundational teaching in Zen that the 'essentials' embody the very core of practice from the start.
 In this respect, this program is suitable both for beginners and as a way for experienced practitioners to deepen their practice.